Fathom (1967 film): Music

 20th Century Fox Records and Stateside Records in the U.K. on an 11-track vinyl.
 It was reissued on CD by Harkit Records as a twelve track in 2009.

 Release

-The film was released in the United States on 9 August 1967 and in the United Kingdom on 1 October 1967.
+The film was released in the United States on 9 August 1967 and in London on 24 August 1967.
 The U.K. theatrical release was cut with the British Board of Film Classification giving a U (Universal) Suitable for all rating.

 Reception

 Box office

 According to Fox records, the film needed to earn $3,875,000 in rentals to break even and made $3,295,000, meaning it made a loss.
 Semple says it was "meant to be a series, but it was killed."

 Critical response

 The Monthly Film Bulletin wrote: "This comedy-thriller from the director of Batman belongs not in the category of High Camp but in that of Good Wholesome Fun.
 It manages to impart a charm and freshness to all the best worn clichés of the spy film send-up, partly because – between the lazy falling of billowing scarlet parachutes with which it opens, and the graceful ballet for two planes with which it ends – it moves at a dizzying pace, but also because it is quite simply a pretty film to watch.
 But Fathom's biggest surprise is Raquel Welch, who gives an enchanting performance as the heroine, an amateur Modesty Blaise who wears the shortest of skirts and the lowest of necklines but exudes an air of bewildered indignation when anyone so much as tries to kiss her.
 Clive Revill is suitably sinister as Serapkin, whose abnormally low body temperature requires him to wear an off-white body-stocking even in his most amorous moments.
 The dialogue is corny, and the plot absurd, but it doesn't really seem to matter."

 The Los Angeles Times film critic said that "each new Raquel Welch picture brings further proof that when Maria Montez died they didn't break the mold.
 Like Maria, Raquel can't act from here to there, but both ladies seem to have been born to be photographed... this sappiest of spy pictures."

 The New York Times called it "crackling good fun" and said, "Somewhere between her unfortunate arrival in the revival of One Million Years B.C. and the new film...Miss Welch has learned to act."

 Variety wrote: "Miss Welch is fascinating to watch and Franciosa, mebbe a good guy, mebbe a baddie, handles himself with competency.
 Ronald Fraser plays the Scotsman and Clive Revill is called upon to overplay a mysterious character named Serapkin, one of those out to get the Fire Dragon.
 Richard Briers, Greta Chi and Tom Adams lend able support.
 Technical credits are exceptionally well executed, particularly the parachute sequences devised by Ken Vos and filmed by Jacques Dubourg.
 Regular photography by Douglas Slocombe is interesting, as is art direction by Maurice Carter, and Max Benedict's editing is fluid.
 Music score by John Dankworth furnishes melodic backing."